lauralpezb/lauralpezb/README.md

 Welcome to my repository!

-I'm a Data Scientist.
+I'm currently working as a Data scientist.

-- 📑 I have a blog where I write about Data Science, basics and how-to guides for using tools <a href="https://lauralpezb.medium.com">Al mal tiempo, buena data</a>
+📑 I have a blog where I write about Data Science, Python and how-to guides for using tools <a href="https://lauralpezb.medium.com">Al mal tiempo, buena data</a>

-### Skills 📑
+### Skills
 - Python (Pandas, Numpy, Matplotlib, Plotly, Seaborn, Scikit-Learn, NLTK, PySpark)
 - SQL
 - AWS